 We account for significant intersegment transactions as if the transactions were with third parties, that is, at estimated current market prices.
-Airline and Hospitality Solutions pays fees to Travel Network for airline trips booked through our GDS.
+Airline and Hospitality Solutions pays fees to Travel Network for airline trips and hotel stays booked through our GDS.